1993–94 Aston Villa F.C. season

-The 1993–94 season was Aston Villa's 119th professional season, their 83rd season in the top flight and their 6th consecutive season in the top tier of English football (the second in the Premier League).
+The 1993–94 English football season was Aston Villa's 2nd season in the Premier League and 7th season in Europe.
+It was Aston Villa's 119th professional season, their 83rd season in the top flight and their 6th consecutive season in the top tier of English football.
 The Kit Supplier was Asics and the shirt sponsors were Müller.

 Aston Villa were never anywhere near the title race that they had looked likely to win for much of the previous season, as they finished 10th in the table a year after coming second.
 The slump was largely due to a shortage of goals.
 But their compensation for this shortcoming was victory in the League Cup final against Manchester United - a 3–1 scoreline ending the opposition's hope of becoming the first English team to win all three major domestic trophies in the same season.